ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 A common challenge in libraries is the lack of examples.
-Examples are critical for users to understand how to use the library and present new functionality.
+Examples are critical for users to understand how to use the library and present new features.
 They also serve as a mechanism to educate users on best practices.

 To encourage contributions of examples, it is important to provide a clear structure for contributors to follow.
 The build process should also be straightforward.